How to Use the Bolete Filter – A “Synoptic Key”

 - Bitter.
 The mushroom is too bitter to eat.

 - Iffy.
-Usually because the edibility is marked as “unknown,” but occasionally because only a very few people have reported problems.
+Usually because the edibility is marked in the books as “unknown,” but occasionally because only a very few people have reported problems.

 - Good.
 Your standard bolete, anywhere from 10-50% of an edulis.